Trewaters/SifuTrewaters/practice/signIn_2023.md

 # Friday, 2023-12-29 07:52:05 ...Sign In Daily 2023

 Creating a learning path.
-Feeling like I am stagnating a little.
+Feel like I am stagnating a little.
 The work isn't enough to teach me since we are on tighter deadlines.

 ~"[Work while you wait!](https://youtu.be/Hke-XzpXX3o?si=RRn45SDlunaa3V9G)" -- by ET (Eric Thomas) the hip hop preacher